msa-em/cell-browser/11_nucleusnet.md

 However, based on the decoded MNIST digits ([projection](#fig9a) and [autoencoder](#fig9c)), Barkley conjectures that decoded latent centroids behave like average projections.
 From this perspective, the representative image ([](#fig10e)) can be interpreted as an example that blends all image features in the set.

+This interpretation is intentionally vague and ambiguous because it depends on model configurations, so other autoencoders will produce different results.
+For example, these outcomes could be attributed to the average pooling operations in the encoder.
+Textures and patterns in decoded images could be biologically meaningful, or they could be deconvolution artifacts [@doi:10.23915/distill.00003].

 ---

 # Materials and Methods